 Origins and Location

-The University is located in the historic city of Lexington (population 7,000) in the Great Valley of Virginia about three hours southwest of Washington, D.C.
+The University is located in the historic city of Lexington (population 7,106) in the Great Shenandoah Valley of Virginia about three hours southwest of Washington, D.C.
 W&L’s 35 principal buildings include the picturesque Washington College group forming the Colonnade facing Lee Chapel, where Robert E. Lee is buried.
 The Colonnade and Lee Chapel are National Historic Landmarks.
-New or recently renovated buildings include the John W. Elrod University Commons, the journalism department’s Reid Hall, the Doremus fitness center and Wilson Hall, the fine arts and music center.
+New or recently renovated buildings include the John W. Elrod University Commons, the journalism department’s Reid Hall, the Doremus fitness center, Wilson Hall, and the Lenfest center for the fine arts.

 Washington and Lee is composed of two undergraduate divisions, the College and the Williams School of Commerce, Economics, and Politics, and a graduate School of Law.
-The undergraduate institution offers 40 majors, 20 minors and more than 1,100 courses—an enviable curriculum for a school of only 1,770 undergraduate students.
+The undergraduate institution offers 36 majors, 33 minors, and more than 1,240 courses—an enviable curriculum for a school of only 1,827 undergraduate students.
 W&L also features the only fully-accredited business school and fully-accredited journalism program among the nation’s top-tier liberal arts colleges.

 The School of Law, one of the smallest nationally recognized legal programs in the country at about 400 students, has its own dean and faculty.
 It offers the Juris Doctor degree and, for international law graduates, the Master of Laws degree in United States Law.